25A0/sts-sphincs/README.md

  - This version of SPHINCS comes with an extended API to expose the batch signing capabilities.
 The extended API is explained below.

+**Should you use this to actually create and verify signatures of important messages?**
+Absolutely not.
+This code has not been reviewed or audited by anyone, and I'm a master's student with little experience when it comes to writing secure code.

 ## Batch signing API

 This version of SPHINCS offers an API for faster signatures.
 To use this API,